Community Engagement

 According to the Carnegie Foundation for the Advancement of Teaching, community engagement “describes the collaboration between institutions of higher education and their larger communities (local, regional/state, national, global) for the mutually beneficial exchange of knowledge and resources in a context of partnership and reciprocity.”

-The University of Georgia was recognized with the 2010 elective Community Engagement Classification by the Carnegie Foundation, one of 115 institutions receiving the designation in this round of classifications; the next round is in 2015.
+The University of Georgia was recognized with the 2010 and 2020 elective Community Engagement Classification by the Carnegie Foundation.

-At UGA, community engagement work is carried out across campus in UGA’s schools and colleges, by Public Service and Outreach units, and through the efforts of the Office of Service-Learning, the Center for Leadership and Service, and the University Committee on Outreach and Engagement, convened by the Vice President for Public Service & Outreach.
+At UGA, community engagement work is carried out across campus in UGA’s schools and colleges, by Public Service and Outreach units, and through the efforts of the Office of Service-Learning, the Engagement, Leadership and Service office in Student Affairs, and the University Committee on Outreach and Engagement, convened by the Vice President for Public Service & Outreach.